-Page 2 of 2 - “We saw his athleticism when he played that exhibition game (with the Mavericks’ American Hockey League affiliate Chicago Wolves) and he showed it again tonight.
+“We saw his athleticism when he played that exhibition game (with the Mavericks’ American Hockey League affiliate Chicago Wolves) and he showed it again tonight.
 There have been a lot of questions about our goaltending, and I believe he answered many of them tonight.”

 Owen was just one of many bright spots for the Mavericks.